-- 3. That the acreage of the real property to be annexed into the District does not exceed 50% of the acres initially located within the original boundaries of the District, and all petition(s) of the District, including this Petition, submitted to the Commission subsequent to the initial petition seeking establishment of the District do not encompass more than a total of 2,500 acres. - 4.
+- 3. That the acreage of the real property to be annexed into the District does not exceed 50% of the acres initially located within the original boundaries of the District, and all petitions of the District, including this Petition, submitted to the Commission subsequent to the initial petition seeking establishment of the District do not encompass more than a total of 1,000 acres. - 4.
 That attached hereto as Exhibit B and made a part hereof is a description of the external boundaries of the District following the proposed expansion of such boundaries.
 No real property within the external boundaries of the District as proposed is to be excluded therefrom. - 5.
 That attached hereto as Exhibit C is the proposed timetable for installation of District services and facilities which will be provided to the real property being annexed into the District and the estimated cost of installing such proposed services and facilities. - 6.
 That attached hereto as Exhibit D is evidence of the written consent to the annexation of the subject property into the District by the fee title owner of one hundred percent (100%) of such real property (the "Landowner"). - 7.
 That attached hereto as Exhibit E is a designation of the future general distribution, location, and extent of public and private uses of land proposed for the area to be annexed into the District by the future land use plan element of the effective local government comprehensive plan. - 8.
-That attached hereto as Exhibit F is a statement of estimated regulatory costs in accordance with the requirements of Section 120.541, Florida Statutes.
+That attached hereto as Exhibit F is a statement of estimated regulatory costs in accordance with the requirements of Section 120.541, Florida Statutes. - 9.
+That attached hereto as Exhibit G is a copy of the proposed Declaration of Restrictive Covenants applicable to the subject property, which has been executed by the Landowner and is being submitted in support of this Petition.

-- 9. That attached hereto as Exhibit G is a copy of the proposed Declaration of Restrictive Covenants applicable to the subject property, which has been executed by the Landowner and is being submitted in support of this Petition. - 10.
-That attached hereto as Exhibit H is a copy of the Resolution of the Board of Supervisors of the District authorizing the filing of this Petition. - 11.
-That following the proposed expansion of the District's boundaries (i) the property within the District will not be inconsistent with any applicable element or portion of the state comprehensive plan or of the effective local government comprehensive plan; (ii) the property comprising the District will be of sufficient size, compactness, and contiguity to be developable as one functional interrelated community; (iii) the District will continue to present the best alternative available for delivering the community development facilities and services to the property that will be served by the District; (iv) the community development facilities and services of the District will not be incompatible with the capacity and uses of existing local and regional community development services and facilities; and (v) the property comprising the District will be amenable to separate special-purpose government. - 12.
+- 10. That attached hereto as Exhibit H is a copy of the Resolution of the Board of Supervisors of the District authorizing the filing of this Petition. - 11.
+That attached hereto as Exhibit I is a copy of the Resolution of the City Council of the City of Homestead supporting the expansion of the District. - 12.
+That following the proposed expansion of the District's boundaries (i) the property within the District will not be inconsistent with any applicable element or portion of the state comprehensive plan or of the effective local government comprehensive plan; (ii) the property comprising the District will be of sufficient size, compactness, and contiguity to be developable as one functional interrelated community; (iii) the District will continue to present the best alternative available for delivering the community development facilities and services to the property that will be served by the District; (iv) the community development facilities and services of the District will not be incompatible with the capacity and uses of existing local and regional community development services and facilities; and (v) the property comprising the District will be amenable to separate special-purpose government. - 13.
 That all statements contained within this Petition are true and correct.

-WHEREFORE, Petitioner, the Board of Supervisors of the Pine Isle Community
+WHEREFORE, Petitioner, the Board of Supervisors of the Kingman Gate Community